v5.0 / 2026-04-07

 The Turn

 Turns are resolved, in phase order, until the scenario resolution condition is met - usually when only one player's or one team's ships remain.
 The phases for each turn are listed below.
+Turns are played in parallel - all players perform Phase 1, then all players perform Phase 2, and so on.
 Once all phases have been processed, if more than one player or team is still active, play returns to the top of the phase list.

 Phase 1: Initiative

-Initiative order is determined by all ships rolling Piloting@CnC, ties resolved by further rolls of Piloting@CnC.
-Ships move in inverse order of the results; ie, the player with the fewest hits on the Piloting roll moves first, then the second-fewest hits, and so on, with the ship with the most hits moving last.
+Initiative order for all ships is determined by all ships rolling Piloting@Helm, ties resolved by further rolls of Piloting@Helm.
+Ships move in inverse order of the results; ie, the player with the lowest Initiative moves first, then the second-lowest, and so on, with the ship with the highest Initiative moving last.

 Phase 2: Movement